TOAST-DOCS/SMS/zh/console-guide.md

 ## Notification > SMS > Console Guide

-> To enable SMS Service, you may first register sender numbers on [Console > SMS > Sender Number Management] (Article 84 of Telecommunications Business Law).
+> To enable SMS Service, you may first register sender numbers on [Console > SMS > Sender Number Management] (Telecommunications Business Law).

 ## Identity Verification
-* In order to comply with the amendment of Article 84(2) of the Telecommunications Business Act, an enhanced sender number pre-registration system has been applied to the SMS service.
+* In order to comply with the amendment of the Telecommunications Business Act, an enhanced sender number pre-registration system has been applied to the SMS service.
     * Only for members who joined after March 2, 2022
 * To use the SMS service, you must go through identity verification, which basically requires mobile phone identity verification and additional documentation depending on your membership type.
     * If you don't verify your identity, all features other than the **Sender Number Pre-Registration** tab will be disabled.